kb29/Data-Science/README.md

 # Data-Science
-Power BI reports, Seaborn with Python and much more
+Power BI reports, Seaborn with Python for Data Analytics and Visualization.
+Web Crawlers using Selenium and BeautifulSoup for Data Mining.